EvanDarwin/poster3/docs/index.rst

     - Added poster.version attribute.
 Thanks to JP Calderone.
     - Handle StringIO file objects.
 Thanks to Christophe Combelles.

+0.7 (TBD):
+    - Added callback parameters to MutipartParam and multipart_encode so you can add progress indicators to your applications
+    - Fixed a bug where posting to a url that returned a 401 code would hang

 0.9 (future):
     - Finalize API